 Step 1: Gather the necessary materials and tools

-- Galvanized roofing nails of appropriate length
+- Galvanized roofing nails of the appropriate length

-- Asphalt plastic cement
+- Plastic roofing cement

-- Valley and flashing protection
+- Valley and flashing protection (weatherproofing)

 - Roof ventilators

 To complete your project as easily and quickly as possible, equip yourself with appropriate tools:

 - Knife with hooked blade (for cutting felts and blanket rolls)